openid/OpenID4VCI/openid-4-verifiable-credential-issuance-1_0.md

 This specification defines the following parameters for the Credential Offer object:

 * `credential_issuer`: REQUIRED.
 The URL of the Credential Issuer, as defined in (#credential-issuer-identifier), from which the Wallet is requested to obtain one or more Credentials.
 The Wallet uses it to obtain the Credential Issuer's Metadata following the steps defined in (#credential-issuer-wellknown).
 * `credentials`: REQUIRED.
-A JSON array of JSON strings that each uniquely identify one of the objects in the `credentials_supported` array included in the Credential Issuer metadata as defined in (#credential-issuer-parameters).
-The Wallet resolves this string value to the respective object to obtain information about the Credential being offered defined in (credential-metadata-object).
+An array of strings that each identify one of the keys in the key/value pairs stored in the `credentials_supported` Credential Issuer metadata property.
+The Wallet uses this string value to obtain the respective object that contains information about the Credential being offered as defined in (#credential-issuer-parameters).
 For example, this string value can be used to obtain `scope` value to be used in the Authorization Request.
 * `grants`: OPTIONAL.
 A JSON object indicating to the Wallet the Grant Types the Credential Issuer's AS is prepared to process for this Credential Offer.
 Every grant is represented by a name/value pair.
 The name is the Grant Type identifier; the value is a JSON object that contains parameters either determining the way the Wallet MUST use the particular grant and/or parameters the Wallet MUST send with the respective request(s).
 If `grants` is not present or empty, the Wallet MUST determine the Grant Types the Credential Issuer's AS supports using the respective metadata.
 When multiple grants are present, it is at the Wallet's discretion which one to use.

 The following values are defined by this specification: